TheRealNulsenator/NetBard/project-log.md

 - Event loop with keyboard handling
 - Clean exit mechanism
 - **2025-01-04**: Refactored to clean architecture
-  - main.cpp reduced to 6 lines
+  - main.cpp orchestrates but defines no functions/classes
-  - Application class orchestrates program
+  - Application class created then removed (unnecessary abstraction)
   - CommandDispatcher for extensible command handling
   - InputHandler for thread-safe input
   - Each class has single responsibility
+  - Classes organized into their own folders for better structure

 ### Phase 2: Core Functionality (Planned)
 - Network discovery logic